· 11 min read

 In LaTeX, tables are commonly created using the tabular environment.
 It allows you to define rows, columns, and cell alignment, but by default, it does not handle text wrapping within cells.
 Each column is defined by specifying alignment (l, c, or r for left, center, or right alignment) and separating entries with &.
 Rows are separated by \\, and the \hline command is used to create horizontal lines.

-You can explore more about table formatting in the Overleaf documentation.
+You can explore more about LaTeX table formatting in the Overleaf documentation.

 Basic Structure Example: